Overnight oatmeal – Steel cut oats that cook for you while you're sleeping. A great way to wake up and have breakfast in bed!

 My struggle in my effort to use my crock pot more is that I have to get out the food in the morning.
 When I was trying to think of ways that I could stage the food the night before and “plug and run” in the a.m., I realized that I haven't been using it just to make food for the morning.

-I know I'm late to this “overnight oats” party, but the main idea is to add some steel cut oats, liquids and spice to the pot and let it cook while you're sleeping.
+All you have to do is add some steel cut oats, liquids and spice to the pot and let it cook while you're sleeping.

 In the morning just top each serving with some sweetener and fruit.
-I added some coconut flakes to my oats just to try to be different, but in all honesty I couldn't taste them.
+I added some coconut flakes to my oats, and banana slices are a delicious and healthy addition as well.

-I added some more milk to my bowl, and topped it off with honey.
+Option to add some more milk to the bowl (depends on how you like yours oats!) and top it off with honey.

 Oatmeal is a great way to start off your day to boost your energy and keep you satisfied through the morning.